Things All Dog Owners Should Know

 Although owning a dog is a lot of work and responsibility, it is also very rewarding!
 Who else will show you such complete and unconditional love every day…whether you make mistakes or not, your dog will always be happy to greet you at the door when you come home, ready to cheer you up with all of its silly antics!

 What is best?
 A purebred or mixed breed dog?

-For example, some breeds are known to be more active dogs and need more exercise and attention than others.
+For example, certain breeds are known to be more active dogs, and will most likely need more exercise and attention than some other breeds.

 At the time, we did not realize how energetic he would be, especially as a pup.
 Oh well, live and learn!
 We got home after a couple of hours and we were in for a big surprise!
 What a mess!
 We never left him alone in the kitchen after that!
 Time for crate training! ….and a new door for the kitchen!